Scientists behind game-changing cancer immunotherapies win Nobel medicine prize

 ($1 = 8.8798 Swedish crowns)

-Reporting by Simon Johnson and Niklas Pollard, additional reporting by Daniel Dickson, Esha Vaish, Anna Ringstrom and Ben Hirschler.
-Editing by xxxx
+Reporting by Simon Johnson and Niklas Pollard and Kate Kelland, additional reporting by Daniel Dickson, Esha Vaish, Anna Ringstrom, Ben Hirschler and Kiyoshi Takenaka, Editing by William Maclean.